Another modernist tattoo walk-poem.

 Not one of them innocent.

-and not asking for beauty exactly.
+and no one asking for anything like beauty

-with both hands.
+…with both hands.

-You with your clever sorrow polished bright as a wedding shoe…
+My clever sorrow polished bright as a wedding shoe…

-You waited for applause to bloom from skin.
+I waited for applause to bloom from skin.

-But the flesh cured you of that.
+But the flesh cured that.

-Shook you like a dead pigeon.
+Shook me like a dead pigeon.

 Skin is older than vanity.